This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 Pino Daeni’s brushstrokes, the curves of his feminine subjects, and their facial expressions make his covers uniquely recognizable.

 Daeni was always willing to experiment with different methods and poses.
-He was one of the early artists to employ the wraparound cover design and the pose and clinch style.
+He was one of the early artists to employ the wraparound cover design, the pose, and the pose and clinch style.

 Pino worked in oils and preferred to stand while painting.